cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 messages and the KE session.

-We use the parameters Npk and Nsk to denote the size of the public and private keys used in the AKE instantation.
+We use the parameters Npk and Nsk to denote the size of the public and private keys used in the AKE instantiation.
 Npk and Nsk must adhere to the output size limitations of the HKDF Expand function from {{RFC5869}}, which means that Npk, Nsk <= 255 * Nh.

 The rest of this section includes key schedule utility functions used by OPAQUE-3DH,